-We have live bait (crawlers) (minnows 1 mile away), docks aplenty and a cement boat ramp for easy access.
+We have live bait (crawlers on-site, minnows 1 mile away), docks aplenty and a cement boat ramp for easy access.

 11th Crow Wing Lake is an almost 800 acre spring fed, crystal clear lake; official headwaters (very steady water table) to the Crow Wing Chain of Lakes.